 Spending time with a qualified instructor is the easiest way of learning the sport and becoming a proficient caster.
 Watching DVD’s and reading books can be very helpful, but there is no substitute for having an instructor on your shoulder to show you how to use your equipment efficiently and correct any faults you may have as they occur.
 Practicing faults can build up muscle memory which can be difficult to break.

-I have been assessed at the highest level in two organisations the FFF (Federation Fly Fishing) and GAIA (Game Angling Instructors Association).
+I have been assessed at the highest level in two organisations the FFI (Fly Fishers International) and GAIA (Game Angling Instructors Association).
 Within GAIA I hold the APGAI (Advanced Professional Game Angling Instructor) Qualification in both Trout and Salmon disciplines.
-Within the FFF I have been accessed internationally and I am the first in Wales to hold both MCI (Master Casting Instructor) and THCI (Two Handed Casting Instructor).
+Within the FFI I have been accessed internationally and I am the first in Wales to hold both MCI (Master Casting Instructor) and THCI (Two Handed Casting Instructor).